blacklightpy/vaultofknowledge/🤠 Personal/Project Ideas/Blacklight OS.md

 > [!warning]
 > Read this warning carefully to understand.
 >
-> This program is trying to install itself to /usr/bin.
+> This program is trying to install itself to `/usr/bin`.
+This is expecting a standard Linux style filesystem layout, or the FHS.
 >
 > Blacklight OS does not use this system layout.
-Applications are installed to /Programs and Libraries are installed to /Libraries.
+Programs are installed to `/Programs` and Libraries are installed to `/Libraries`.
 >
-> This is a standard Linux style filesystem layout.
-To install this package properly please modify the references to those directories accordingly.
+> To install this package properly please modify the references to those directories accordingly.
 It won't be hard usually.
 >
 > **\>** Open this to see the list of affected path declarations, and what you should replace them with.
 >
 > Blacklight OS will not let you install packages in this manner via this package manager (unless you hack it).
-You are however free to
+You are however free to manually copy the files into the aforementioned directories, in which case you will have to deal with getting the libraries right.
+>
+> Blacklight OS recommends that you just build such packages only locally, if you can't set the paths correctly.
+>
+> For convenience, Blacklight OS can also attempt to automatically do that task for you.
+>
+> Attempt to automatically reconfigure the path declarations?
+(A backup of affected files will be placed in an archive called `backup-<Current Date>.zip` in the current folder)
 ## GNU Automake Installations
 WARNING: This Makefile makes use of the /usr/lib directories.
 But Blacklight OS stores libraries in /Libraries.
 Do you want to edit the paths in the Makefile?

-Without Setting proper paths in the Makefile,
+Without Setting proper paths in the Makefile, the libraries cannot be loaded
 ### Settings Options
 - [ ] Suppress warnings for these issues (dangerous)
--
+- [ ] Attempt to automatically configure paths